"The voices of the characters in his novels never drop a note."

 Mark Connors is a witty, challenging and bold writer.
 It's hard to shake off his memorable, defiant characters.
 Always an enjoyable read.

 Mark's debut poetry pamphlet, Life is a Long Song was published by OWF Press in 2015.
 His first full-length poetry collection, Nothing is Meant to be Broken, was published in 2017 by Stairwell Books.
 Mark's second poetry collection, Optics was published by YAFFLE in 2019.
 A collaborative collection, Reel Bradford (poems written by the five poets behind YAFFLE) was also published in 2019.
+After followed in 2021.
+Mark is currently working on a joint poetry collection of poems about New York with his wife, Gill Connors.
+It will be published in 2024.

 Mark's debut novel, Stickleback, also now in its second edition, was published by Armley Press in 2016.
 The second edition features a recommendation on the front cover from the acclaimed poet and novelist, Helen Mort.
 Stickleback was Longlisted for The Guardian's Not the Booker Prize 2016.